SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuoteAgent/GetActivePriceLists.md

 Gets the available active PriceLists in a specific currency.
 Will return empty array if there is no PriceList with the stated currency available.

-**Parameters:**
+## Parameters

- - **quoteConnectionId** Primary key of the connection
+* **quoteConnectionId** Primary key of the connection
- - **currency** Iso currency like: USD or NOK.
+* **currency** Iso currency like: USD or NOK.
 See http://www.currency-iso.org/dl_iso_table_a1.xls for details.
 Case insensitive.
 Will return empty array if there is no PriceList with the stated currency available.

 **Returns:** NSPriceList[]